Po4991212/health-insurance-rate-prediction-nti-ml-project/README.md

 # Insurance Medical Charges — End‑to‑End ML (Regression)

-This repo is a small but complete Machine Learning project: it goes from raw data → data validation + feature engineering → model training/evaluation → **FastAPI** serving → a simple **Streamlit** UI.
+This repo is a learning but a complete Machine Learning project: it goes from raw data → data validation + feature engineering → model training/evaluation → **FastAPI** serving → a simple **Streamlit** UI.